Almonds and Olivez

 Microalgae in general have been used for years as a dietary supplement without any significant side effects (Karkos et. al. 2011).
 However, some noted side effects of consuming spirulina include nausea, vomiting, feeling dizzy, headache and even diarrhoea (medicineplus.gov).
 Further, some spirulina products might be contaminated with toxins and contaminants such as – microcystins.
 Microcystins are considered general liver toxins (Slatkin et. al. 2002; Adams et. al. 1988).

 Contaminated spirulina can cause serious health problems, which can even lead to death.
 As such, research has shown that an injection of a lethal dose of microcystins could cause liver damage and cell death in as little as Twenty (20) minutes (Slatkin et. al. 2002; Adams et. al. 1988) and death, within One Hundred and Sixty (160) minutes (Yoshida et. al. 1997).
-Please note that the lethal dose was not listed in the research, however, the doses that cause death in the mice that were used in the study were oral doses of 16.8 and 20 mg/kg respectively.
-So, always ensure that the product you purchase is those that have been tested and proven to be free of toxins and other contaminants.
+Please note that the lethal dose was not listed in the research, however, the doses that caused death in the mice that were used in the study were oral doses of 16.8 and 20 mg/kg respectively.
+So, always ensure that the products you purchase are those that have been tested and proven to be free of toxins and other contaminants.

 Additionally, remember to consult with your healthcare provider before taking this or any other supplements.